Journal of Management Studies

 The Journal of Management Studies is a peer-reviewed academic journal that was established in 1963 and is published by Wiley-Blackwell on behalf of the Society for the Advancement of Management Studies.
 The journal publishes both conceptual and empirical papers in the field of management.
 Specific areas of focus include, organizational theory and behaviour, strategic management, human resource management, and cross-cultural comparisons of organizational effectiveness.

 The current General Editors are Chris Wickert (VU Amsterdam), Caroline Gatrell (University of Liverpool Management School), and Daniel Muzio (University of York).

 Abstracting and indexing

 The Journal of Management Studies is abstracted and indexed in the Social Sciences Citation Index, Scopus, ProQuest, EBSCO, Cambridge Scientific Abstracts, Research Papers in Economics, and Emerald Management Reviews.
-The Journal of Management Studies' ISI Journal Citation Reports 2018 Impact factor is 5.839, with a ranking of 14/147 in the category 'Business' and 16/217 in the category 'Management'.
-The journal has a 5-year Impact factor of 7.924.
-The journal was also rated as an "A*" publication in the "Business and Management" category of the Australia Business Deans Council rankings and as a "Category 1" journal in the CNRS rankings.
+The Journal of Management Studies' ISI Journal Citation Reports 2022 Impact factor is 10.5, with a ranking of 15/155 in the category 'Business (Social Science)' and 16/227 in the category 'Management (Social Science)'.
+The journal was rated as an "A*" publication in the "Business and Management" category of the Australia Business Deans Council rankings and as a "Category 1" journal in the CNRS rankings.